Breast Augmentation New Jersey

-Dr. Gartner has refined his surgical techniques to minimize the risk of capsular contracture, a common complication that can occur in as high as 27.5% of patients, according to the FDA.
-By doing such things as practicing strict infection control protocols and wiping the nipples with gauze then applying nipple shields during surgery, Dr. Gartner has reduced his rate of capsular contracture to just 1%-2%.
+Dr. Gartner has refined his surgical techniques to minimize the risk of capsular contracture, a common complication that can occur in many patients, according to the FDA.
+By doing such things as practicing strict infection control protocols and wiping the nipples with gauze then applying nipple shields during surgery, Dr. Gartner has reduced his rate of capsular contracture to a minimal margin.

 Dr. Gartner has extensive knowledge of cohesive gel silicone breast implants because he participated in investigational studies before they were deemed safe for the public by the FDA.
 For this reason, he can better determine the most suitable implant size and shape that will achieve your desired results, based on his highly informed opinion.